 How to make the most delicious & easy smoothie recipes for weight loss

-Try not to get carried away with fruit and sugary dairy ingredients.
-For instance, avoid frozen yogurt or ice cream - it's too high in sugar and too low in protein.
-Aim for 20-30 grams of protein per serving if your smoothie is a meal.
-Here are some protein ideas:
+Avoid overloading your smoothie with fruit and sugary dairy ingredients, such as frozen yogurt or ice cream, as they are high in sugar and low in protein.
+Instead, aim for 20-30 grams of protein per serving using these options:

 35 cal/tablespoon | Ground flax seed (also a good source of fiber) |